srini047/hackathon/README.md

 - You must participate solo or in teams of 2 or 3
 - The app must use [Panel](https://github.com/holoviz/panel)
 - The app must be deployed to [Ploomber Cloud](https://ploomber.io/)
+- We're pretty open to topics, but feel free to [discuss your idea](#getting-help).
+Some topics we like like: LLM-powered applications, data visualization, Machine Learning, scientific computing.
+For inspiration check out [Panel's examples](https://panel.holoviz.org/gallery/index.html)

 ## Confirm your participation